SAFETAG/SAFETAG/content/activities/recon-ng/recon-ng.md

 [*] 1 rows returned
 ```

-Next, I will add my contacts.
-I don't know much.
-But, I will add what I know.
+Next, add my contacts. we don't know much.
+But, we will add what we know.

 ```
 [recon-ng][websitename] > add contacts